FlutterPortugal/FlutterWorkshop/workshop/guide/README.md

     ```

 2. After setting up Flutter, your editor, and all dependencies.
 You read the README.md inside `setup-flutter` for instructions.
-3. Use the create `my_app/` folder Flutter app to work your exercices.
+3. Use the created `my_app/` folder Flutter app to work your exercices.
-4. Follow the "recommended flow"
+4. Follow the "Recommended Flow"
-5. Read the README.md in each folder for instructions

-## Recommended flow
+## Recommended Flow

 1. [Basic App](/exercises/basic-app/)
 2. [Single Single Widgets](/exercises/basic-single-child-widgets/)